Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Introduction

 \section{Introduction}

-To update or not update, that is the question haunting software engineers for decades.
-The software engineering ``gurus'' would argue that keeping software dependencies\footnote{ In this paper, we keep inline with developers' common terminologies and use the term ``dependency'' to refer to any software that other software \textit{depends} on, such as libraries, packages, frameworks, development tools, etc. These software is often managed by a dependency management tool (e.g., npm for JavaScript) and declared in a dependency specification file (e.g., \texttt{package.json} for npm managed projects). } up-to-date minimizes technical debt and increases supply chain security, benefiting software projects in the long term~\cite{SoftwareSupplyChain}.
+To update or not to update, that is the question haunting software engineers for decades.
+The software engineering ``gurus'' would argue that keeping software dependencies\footnote{ In this paper, we keep inline with developers' common terminologies and use the term ``dependency'' to refer to any software that other software \textit{depends} on, such as libraries, packages, frameworks, development tools, etc. Dependencies are often managed by a dependency management tool (e.g., npm for JavaScript) and declared in a dependency specification file (e.g., \texttt{package.json} for npm projects). } up-to-date minimizes technical debt, increases supply chain security, and ensures software project sustainability in the long term~\cite{ winters2020software}.
 Nonetheless, it requires not only substantial effort but also extra responsibility from developers.
-Consequently, there is no surprise that many developers believe in the creed ``if it ain't broke, don't fix it'' and the majority of existing software systems still use outdated dependencies~\cite{DBLP:journals/ese/KulaGOII18, DBLP:conf/ccs/DerrBFA017}.
+Consequently, many developers adhere to the practice of ``if it ain't broke, don't fix it'' and the majority of existing software systems use outdated dependencies~\cite{DBLP:journals/ese/KulaGOII18}.

 One promising solution for this dilemma is to use bots to automate all dependency updates.
-Therefore, \textit{dependency update bots} are invented to automatically open pull requests (PRs) to update dependencies in a collaborative coding platform in the hope of saving developer effort.
-Recently, dependency update bots are increasingly visible and gaining a high momentum among practitioners.
-The exemplars of these bots, including Dependabot~\cite{Dependabot}, Renovate Bot~\cite{RenovateBot}, PyUp~\cite{PyUp}, and Synk Bot~\cite{SynkBot}, have opened millions of PRs in total on GitHub~\cite{DBLP:conf/botse-ws/WyrichGHM21}.
-Some of them are also winning industrial clients.
+Therefore, \textit{dependency management bots} are invented to automatically open pull requests (PRs) to update dependencies in a collaborative coding platform (e.g., GitHub) in the hope of saving developer effort.
+Recently, dependency management bots are increasingly visible and gaining high momentum among practitioners.
+The exemplars of these bots, including Dependabot~\cite{Dependabot}, Renovate Bot~\cite{RenovateBot}, PyUp~\cite{PyUp}, and Synk Bot~\cite{SynkBot}, have opened millions of PRs on GitHub~\cite{DBLP:conf/botse-ws/WyrichGHM21} and are adopted by a variety of industry teams (according to their websites).